-For some people this anxiety develops into a phobia - known as glossophobia.
-On this page we will look at how hypnotherapy for public speaking anxiety and glossophobia can help you build confidence.
+Having a fear of public speaking is common; the thought of getting up in front of a crowd and talking is enough to make most of us break out in a sweat.
+For some people, this anxiety develops into a phobia - known as glossophobia.
+Here we will look at how hypnotherapy for public speaking anxiety and glossophobia can help you build confidence.

-Glossophobia - fear of public speaking
+Fear of public speaking (glossophobia)

 Symptoms of glossophobia can include: